okatsn/OkPkgTemplates.jl/README.md

 ## Compatibility
 `OkPkgTemplates` is compatible to `PkgTemplates` of this commit: https://github.com/JuliaCI/PkgTemplates.jl/commit/0de5d855e050d93169f8661a13b3a53a8cb2b283 or [v0.7.29](https://github.com/JuliaCI/PkgTemplates.jl/releases/tag/v0.7.29)

+## The workflow of CI
+- On push of master/main branch, test and documentation actions in `CI.yml` runs.
+- On the modification of `Project.toml` , there is an attempt to register to OkRegistry.
+If the register process success, TagBot and CompatHelper will be triggered.

 ## TagBot
 TagBot looks into your registry to get the registered versions and their corresponding `git-tree-sha1` to know on which commit a version is registered.